alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-Because there are no more strong references to the `Person`{.code-voice} instance, it is deallocated:
+Because there are no more strong references to the `Person` instance, it is deallocated: